-I was just seven years old when I heard the word epilogue for the very first time.
+When I was seven years old, I heard the word epilogue for the very first time.
 I remember it so clearly because we were all at my great-grandparents’ house where we were most Sunday evenings, and I was watching a show called FBI.

 In this show they dramatized the unfolding of a story from an actual FBI case that had already been solved.
 And invariably, in the story there would be a person introduced who didn’t seem to fit into the narrative or an event that seemed to take the story far away from where I thought it was going.
 Oftentimes, it would be hard to understand why this or that event was even included in the story at all.

 Then at the end of the show, they would always have one last scene called the epilogue.
 In that epilogue, they would tie together all those loose ends of the story that were previously confusing and caused the story to make sense I would have such a huge sense of satisfaction by the end of that epilogue because that little girl part of me just wanted the story to make sense.